victoryosiobe/kingchop/README.md

 ## **How To Use?**

-Firstly, you have to install Kingchop, like this in a cli:
+Firstly, you have to install Kingchop.
+In a cli, do:

 ```node.js
 npm install kingchop